The Best Cycling Energy Gels and Chews, Reviewed

 What do energy gels lack?

 - Fats & Proteins: Gels give your body an energy boost that can be rapidly digested.
-Fats and proteins take longer to digest, and are therefore less useful mid-ride.
+Fats and proteins take longer to digest and are therefore less useful mid-ride.

 - Complex Carbs: These gels and chews don’t contain complex carbohydrates.
 If you’re looking for complex carbs, which your body consumes more slowly, dried fruit is a great alternative.

 - Water: Because they’re so compact, gel packs fit easily into a backpack.
-You’ll need to hydrate to keep energy up.
+You’ll need to hydrate to keep your energy up.

 Do these ingredients remind you of anything?
 If the words ‘energy drink’ popped into your head, good work!